archenovalis/X4Mods/getting_a_job/readme.md

 - v0.5: Work Missions implemented.
 Mission pay cut in half.
 Work mission bonus pay increased by 40-250%.
 - v0.55: integrated kuertee emergent missions and faction requirements, replaced all vanilla rewards with bank transfers
 - v0.60: sell ships implemented
-- v0.7: NPC Reactions, Teleport from Transporter Room, and Alternatives to Death modified and integrated, Escape Pod created
+- v0.7: NPC Reactions, Teleport from Transporter Room, and Alternatives to Death customized and integrated.
+Escape Pod mod created and integrated.
+Death causes you to lose all cash on hand, keep it safe in a bank.
+Clones are expensive, but no penalties upon death.
+Descendants will also cost reputation, starting your paycheck over (pensions will persist), and incur inheritance taxes